-Government workers in the province enjoy higher wages and benefits compared to similar private-sector workers.
+Government workers in Ontario enjoy a 10.9 per cent wage premium compared to similar private-sector workers.

 Subscribe to the Fraser Institute

 Get the latest news from the Fraser Institute on the latest research studies, news and events.